I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Why not get rid of your grass in your front yard?
-Most of our front yards are intended for others - we don't usually lie on the grass there - no privacy….
-Street-side spaces are not often very private and are either for show, or for getting to and from the door or drive.
-They are also for passers-by, walkers, cyclists ..and garden voyeurs.
+Street-side spaces are often for getting to and from the door or drive.
+They are also for passers-by, dogs, walkers, cyclists ..or garden voyeurs.

 Whether you have a verandah to sit on, a view of the lake or neighbourhood, or no view, the front yard garden is the first thing you see when you come home….
 The first thing your guests see when they come to your door…

-Not knowing what else to do, I gave them a haircut but alas, it was too late for even that to make any kind of difference – poor things.
+Not knowing what else to do, I gave them a haircut but alas, but my lack of experience in pruning didn't help – poor things.

 so they just kind of sat there.

-And then, I took another risk – a big one… nothing would grow in the front garden so I hired some muscle and we dug up the whole yard; got rid of all the "grass".
+Inspired, I took another risk – a big one… I had no luck growing anything in the front garden so I hired some muscle and we dug up the whole yard; got rid of all the "grass".

-At a plant sale, I found large cement heart-shaped stepping stones like rhubarb leaves with a bit of peachy pink in them… they were gorgeous and added a totally different perspective to my makeover.
+At a local plant sale, I found some large cement heart-shaped stepping stones like rhubarb leaves with a bit of peachy pink in them… they were gorgeous and added a totally different perspective to my makeover.

 Here’s how my front-yard garden went from grass to garden makeover

 - before and after…on the front side of the house…

 Near the fence, a lovely “Dappled Willow” with feathery leaves with tips of white and pale pink.